-Half way down a Melbourne city centre laneway there’s a nondescript doorway set in an old brick wall.
+Halfway down a Melbourne city center laneway, there’s a nondescript doorway set in an old brick wall.
 Of course, there are many such doorways in the city, but on the other side of this wall is a large private courtyard and garden belonging to the ‘Melbourne Club,’ a gentleman’s social club established back in 1838.

 The club had its beginnings as something of hostel for sheep farmers who needed somewhere to stay in the city.
-However in 1858, after the construction of a large clubhouse, it was transformed into a an exclusive members only club for upper class males.
+However in 1858, after the construction of a large clubhouse, it was transformed into an exclusive members-only club for upper-class males.
 That clubhouse on Collins Street remains to this day and the impressive enclosed private garden and courtyard are one of the cities few remaining examples of such a historical garden.

 Stand in Ridgeway Lane using Google Street View and see the door on the right and Monaco House on the left.